city-north/Notes/22-professional-english/2020年10月18日/counterparts.md

 ```

-Each thread holds an w reference to its copy of a thread-local variable as long as the thread is alive and the ThreadLocal instance is accessible;
+Each thread holds an reference to its copy of a thread-local variable as long as the thread is alive and the ThreadLocal instance is accessible;

 after a thread goes away, all of its copies of thread-local instances are subject to garbage collection (unless other references to these copies exist).